 (3-1-3).
 (Cross-listed as COE 422).
 Introduces the basic principles of database management systems; data models, including conceptual and logical models; translation between data models; query languages; normalization of relations; and formal database design and database application development.
-Prerequisite: CMP 305 or CMP 306 or COE 311.
+Prerequisite: CMP 305 or COE 311.
 Lab/Tech fee rate A applies.

-CMP 321 Programming Languages

-(3-1-3).
-Provides an overview of programming languages syntax and semantic definitions, language translators, language categories, and programming in a high-level language other than the one taken in CMP 120 or COE 210.
-Prerequisites: CMP 256 or COE 312, and CMP 305 or CMP 306 or COE 311.
+CMP 321 Programming Languages (3-1-3).
+Introduces the fundamental principles and techniques in the design and implementation of modern programming languages.
+Covers key topics such as syntax and semantics, binding and scope, data types, control structures and expressions.
+Discusses different programming paradigms, such as imperative, functional, logic and object-oriented.
+Prerequisites: CMP 256 or COE 312, and CMP 305 or COE 311.
 Lab/Tech fee rate A applies.